Clemapfel/mousetrap/docs/07_image_and_sound.md

 `.mp3` is not supported, due to copyright issues.

+### Saving an Image to Disk

+Just like with `Image`, `SoundBuffer::save_to_file` will store our audio data on the disk, automatically choosing the correct file format based ont the extension supplied in the path that is the functions argument.

 #### Manipulating Sound

-\note As of v0.1.0, sound buffer data cannot be manipulated, this feature is planned for a future update
+\todo Manipulating sound is not yet implemented

 #### Sound Playback

-The analog of `ImageDisplay`, which displays image data, is `Sound`, which plays sound data for the user.
-By default, sound will start at the beginning of the sound buffer, play the entire sound, then stop indefinitely.
-To trigger this behavior, we call `Sound::play`.
+The analog of `ImageDisplay`, which displays image data, is `Sound`, which "displays" audio data by playing it over the end-users speakers.

+By default, playback will start at the beginning of the sound buffer, play the entire sound, then stop.
+We can start this sequence using `Sound::play`.

-Similarly, `Sound::pause` pause the playback, after which it can be resume by calling `play` again.
-If `Sound::stop` is called instead of pause, when the sound resumes playing it will instead start from the beginning of the file.
+`Sound::pause` pauses the playback, after which it can be resumed by calling `play` again.
+If `Sound::stop` is called instead of `pause`, a subsequent use of `play` will make it so playback starts at the beginning, as opposed to where we left of.

-\cpp_code_begin
 ```cpp
 // load buffer
 auto buffer = SoundBuffer();